ember-learn/deprecation-app/README.md

 This is the app that serves https://emberjs.com/deprecations/

+## Adding new deprecations

+The [content](https://github.com/ember-learn/deprecation-app/tree/master/content/) folder contains all the deprecations that are listed by the website.
+To add a new deprecation, add it to the appropriate folder by creating a new file.
+The content of the file needs to follow a specific format for the app to work.
+You can see [this sample](https://raw.githubusercontent.com/ember-learn/deprecation-app/master/content/ember/v3/getting-each.md) for reference.

 ## Prerequisites

 You will need the following things properly installed on your computer.